 - Sight Word List: You can place a list of sight words in each caddie if your students are working on them.

 - Developmental Sequence Chart: Place the chart in the tub.
-You can write what level each student is on so you and your team can support each student at their own level .
-If a child is scribbling, THAT IS OK because that is the level that student is at.
+You can write what level each student is on so you and your team can support each student at their own level.
+If a child is scribbling, THAT IS OK because that is the level that the student is at.
 Help and support them at their own level.

 Journal Tub or Basket

 Grab a basket or tub to put all the journal goodies in.
 If you color code, make one for each table.
-Place student journals, name cards, anchor chart pieces, teacher pencils (aka regular size pencils), writing continuum chart with students levels marked, and a folder with extra blank journal pages in each basket/tub.
+Place student journals, name cards, anchor chart pieces, teacher pencils (aka regular-size pencils), a writing continuum chart with students’ levels marked, and a folder with extra blank journal pages in each basket/tub.
 It makes transitions, setting up, and cleaning up journals super easy.